James Woodsworth

-James Woodsworth (1843–1917) was a late-19th-century Superintendent of Methodist Missions in the North-West of Canada, which then included all four of today's western provinces.
+James Woodsworth (1843–1917) was a late-19th-century Superintendent of Methodist Missions in Western Canada.
 He fathered James Shaver Woodsworth, who was the first leader of the Co-operative Commonwealth Federation (which became the New Democratic Party).

 Woodsworth was born in Toronto and son of Harold Richard Woodsworth and ordained a Methodist minister in 1868.

 He married E. Josephine Shaver in 1868 and was minister in various towns in Ontario before heading west: